spaghettiOnToast/game-guide/docs/Alpha/work.md

 4. [Food supplied to your workers](./food.md)
 :::

-#### Buildiung work huts will increase your resource output by 50 per hut.
-You must
+#### Building work huts will increase your resource output by 50 per hut.

 1. Head to your ‘Realms’ page